by Lynette Woods

 Resurrection Life is the ultimate in freedom!
 Death is the greatest enemy to life so to be freed from death and instead to know and experience Life and be raised with Christ to be seated with Him in the heavenlies is Life and Triumph and Victory indeed!
 Nothing can get in the way of Resurrection Life; Christ has done it all and IS All.
 Ezekiel was told to prophesy to the valley of dry bones: "...Behold I will cause breath and spirit to enter you, and you shall live... and I will put breath and spirit in you, and you shall live; and you shall know, understand and realize that I Am the Lord."
 (Ezekiel 37:5,6).
 How we need this resurrection Life every day!
 We may look alive and yet still not have the Breath or Spirit of God as our Life - we may still be dry bones.

 Being brought from a state of death to Life is something which only Christ and the power of His Life can do; death is final and means there is no hope naturally.
-I used to think I was an alive Christian and full of the Spirit of God and I did all the things that "good Christians" are supposed to do, but it wasn't until the Holy Spirit blew upon me and raised me to Life in Him that I came to really know through experience what real Life is and there is no comparison between the two; they are as different as night and day!
-I used to appreciate and read the Bible but compared to Christ the Living Word reading it with me and being in me, my previous reading of it was dead.
-I realized I had been like the bodies Ezekiel saw; looking like I was alive but desperately needing the Breath of God to breathe on me.
+I used to think I was an alive Christian and full of the Spirit of God and I did all the things that "good Christians" are supposed to do, but it wasn't until the Holy Spirit blew upon me and raised me to Life in Him that I came to really know through experience what real Life is and there is no comparison between religion and Life; they are as different as night and day!
+I used to appreciate and read the Bible, but compared to Christ the Living Word reading it with me and being in me, my previous reading of it was dead.
+I realized I had been like the bodies Ezekiel saw; looking like I was alive, but desperately needing the Breath of God to breathe on me (Ezek.
+37:8-10).

 May we be those who know Christ as our Life and allow Him to refine, purify, and form us into silver trumpets which reflect His glory and Light and through whom He can blow and sound His message of Life with clarity and purity, waking many and raising them from death to abundant Life in Him!